 During years when District revenues are sufficient, the District will consider sponsoring the attendance of students and/or teachers at summer camps/seminars that place emphasis on the conservation of groundwater, rainwater harvesting, brush control, groundwater recharge enhancement, conjunctive use, precipitation enhancement of water resources, or a combination of such groundwater management programs.

-Plugging of Water Well: The District may pay up to 75% of the cost to plug a well for qualified applicants, up to a total District expense of $1000.00.
-Owner may use “in kind” services to account for their 25%.
+Plugging of Water Well: The District may pay up to 100% of the cost to plug a well for qualified applicants, up to a total District expense of $2,500.00.

 Fire Department Reimbursement: The District may reimburse qualified expenses from fire departments within the District which use groundwater.
 Fire departments who apply with appropriate documentation, according to, and under the direction of, the general manager, will be eligible for reimbursement of an amount up to the actual cost of the purchased items.
 Please note, limits apply for special foam disbursing nozzles not to exceed $1000 per department per year.
 Funds for this program may be limited.
 Please call the District office with any questions or for assistance in filing this form.